vmware-archive/clarity/docs/CONTRIBUTING_DEVELOPMENT.md

 As you implement your contribution, make sure all work stays on your local topic branch.
-When an isolated part of the feature is complete with unit tests, make sure to submit your pull request **against the topic branch** on the main Clarity repository instead of `master`.
+When an isolated part of the feature is complete with unit tests, make sure to submit your pull request **against the topic branch** on the main Clarity repository instead of `next`.
 This will allow us to accept and merge partial changes that shouldn't make it into a production release of Clarity yet.
 We expect every pull request to come with exhaustive unit tests for the submitted code.

-**Do not, at any point, rebase your local topic branch on newer versions of `master` while your work is still in progress!**
+**Do not, at any point, rebase your local topic branch on newer versions of `next` while your work is still in progress!**
 This will create issues both for you, the reviewers, and maybe even other developers who might submit additional commits to your topic branch if you requested some help.